Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 the dialogue byte-strings.

-Dialogue will be running our virtual machine sparsely, only when the player clicks through text, so performance when running is typically wasted effort.
+Dialogue will be running our virtual machine sparsely, only when the player clicks through text, so performance at vm-runtime is typically wasted effort.

 <!-- vim: set cc=80: -->
 <!-- vim: set spell: -->